This article was updated in February 2020.

 Depending on the circumstances of your case, you could claim compensation for:

-- Lost earnings (if your injury or illness prevented you from working for a time)
+- Lost earnings (if your injury prevented you from working for a time after the holiday)

-- Other expenses associated with the injury or illness (such as any medical or travel expenses for which you had to pay)
+- Other expenses associated with the injury (such as any medical or travel expenses you had to pay)

-- You suffered an injury or illness that was not your fault
+- You suffered an injury that was not your fault

-- The injury or illness was caused by the tour operator or their representatives (this could include hotel staff, coach drivers, tour guides etc)
+- The injury was caused by the tour operator or their representatives (these representatives can include hotel staff, coach drivers, tour guides, airline and cruise personnel etc)

-Your tour operator is under an obligation to supply your holiday with reasonable care and skill.
-The Package Travel Regulations mean that the tour operator is responsible for all parts of the holiday supplied, so, even if the tour operator itself did not cause your injury or illness, it can still be held liable if its representatives did so.
+The Package Travel Regulations mean that the tour operator is responsible for all parts of the holiday supplied, and is under an obligation to do so with reasonable care and skill.
+So even if the tour operator and its immediate staff did not directly cause your injury, it can still be held responsible if its representatives did so.

 If any of the above applies in your situation, we would strongly recommend contacting us to seek advice on your position.
 Other legal avenues may exist and, to advise you fully, it is crucial that we know your case’s circumstances.

-Truth Legal’s main office is in Harrogate with virtual offices in London and Manchester.
+Truth Legal has offices in London, Manchester and Harrogate.
 We are more than willing to sit down with you for a free, no-obligation consultation to discuss if there are any ways in which we can help you.